Find out everything you need to know about the Minnesota State Fair with helpful links to specific information.More

 Find the Minnesota Wild in its new location on the North End.

-There are a few tricks to the trade when it comes to navigating the fair’s food scene.
-Hop over to our Pro Tips page to learn more.
+For more information on Minnesota State Fair attractions, click here.
+There are a few tricks of the trade when it comes to navigating the Minnesota State Fair.
+Hop over to our Minnesota State Fair Pro Tips page to learn more.